Charles Mackerras: Early career

 By 1941, while still at the conservatorium, Mackerras began to get professional performing jobs in Sydney, partly because he was too young to join the military, while older musicians had been called up to go to the war.
-From 1941 to 1942, Mackerras played the oboe for the J. C. Williamson Company during one of their Gilbert and Sullivan seasons, and he was a rehearsal pianist for the Kirsova ballet company.
+In 1941 and 1942, Mackerras played the oboe for the J. C. Williamson Company during one of their Gilbert and Sullivan seasons, and he was a rehearsal pianist for the Kirsova ballet company.
 In 1943, Mackerras joined the ABC Sydney Orchestra, under Malcolm Sargent, as second oboist and at age 19, became principal oboist.
 On 6 February 1947, Mackerras sailed for England on the RMS Rangitiki intending to pursue conducting.
 He joined Sadler's Wells Theatre as an orchestral oboist and cor anglais player.
 He later won a British Council Scholarship, enabling him to study conducting with Václav Talich at the Prague Academy of Music.
 While there, he formed a strong friendship with Jiří Tancibudek, Principal Oboe of the Czech Philharmonic, who introduced him to the operas of Leoš Janáček, thus commencing Mackerras's lifelong passion for that composer's music.

 In August 1947, shortly before the couple set off for Prague, Mackerras married Judy Wilkins, a clarinettist at Sadlers' Wells.
 They had two daughters, Fiona and Catherine.
 Fiona died of cancer in September 2006.
-He was also the uncle of the Australian conductor Alexander Briger and the British-born American conductor Drostan Hall, Music Director of Camerata Chicago.
+He was also the uncle of the Australian conductor Alexander Briger and the British-born American conductor Drostan Hall, music director of Camerata Chicago.

-Returning to England from Prague in 1948, Mackerras rejoined Sadler's Wells as an assistant conductor and began his lifelong association with the Sadler's Wells Opera, now English National Opera, conducting, among others, Janáček, Handel, Gluck, Bach, and Donizetti.
+Returning to England from Prague in 1948, Mackerras rejoined Sadler's Wells Opera as a member of the music staff, making his debut on 28 October 1948 with Die Fledermaus, followed by Cavalleria rusticana and Rigoletto during his first season, by the end of which he was listed as an assistant conductor.
+After adding The Bartered Bride, Così fan tutte and Madama Butterfly the following season, he led the first stage performance in England of Janáček's Káťa Kabanová in April 1951, having been in charge of the musical preparation, replacing the scheduled conductor.
+This began his lifelong association with the Sadler's Wells Opera, now English National Opera, conducting, among others, Janáček, Handel, Gluck, Bach, and Donizetti.
+In 1956 Mackerras conducted the premiere of Berkeley's Ruth at the Scala Theatre by the English Opera Group.

 In the 1950s, well before the "authenticity" movement had come to general notice, Mackerras focused on the study and practical realization of period performance techniques, culminating in his landmark 1959 recording of Handel's Music for the Royal Fireworks using the original wind band instrumentation.
 In his 1965 performance of The Marriage of Figaro, he added the ornamentation in a historically informed style.
+He conducted both modern instruments playing in an authentic style and period instrument groups such as the Orchestra of the Age of Enlightenment.